-Previously, he was an assistant coach for the 2019 USA Nike Hoop Summit Team, which he helped to a 93-87 win over the World Select Team on April 12, 2019, in Portland, Oregon; he served as a court coach at the 2018 USA Basketball Men's Junior National Team October Minicamp; and he was a gold medal winning assistant coach for the 2018 USA Men’s U17 World Cup Team and the 2017 USA Men's U16 National Team.
+He was named as an assistant coach for the 2020 USA Nike Hoop Summit Team (which did not compete due to the worldwide pandemic), and he was an assistant coach for the 2019 USA Nike Hoop Summit Team, which he helped to a 93-87 win over the World Select, in Portland, Oregon.
+He also has served as a court coach at the 2018 USA Basketball Men's Junior National Team October Minicamp, and he was a gold medal winning assistant coach for the 2018 USA Men’s U17 World Cup Team and the 2017 USA Men's U16 National Team.

-Waterman currently is in his 29th season (1991-92 to present) as the boys basketball head coach at Sanford School in Delaware, where he has been the dean of students since 1993 and also is the assistant athletic director.
+Waterman currently is in his 30th season (1991-92 to present) as the boys basketball head coach at Sanford School, where he has been the dean of students since 1993 and also is the assistant athletic director.

 In 2018-19, Waterman guided Sanford to a 20-4 record and a Delaware Interscholastic Athletic Association state title – his seventh state championship overall.